pantheon-systems/documentation/source/content/managed-updates.md

 With Pantheon Managed Updates, you get.

 - CMS core updates
-- Module / plugin update
+- Module / plugin updates
 - Visual Regression Testing (**VRT**)

-To make Managed Updates available to customers of all sizes and with all needs, Pantheon offers several versions of Managed Updates, including Lite, Premium and Custom Portfolio.
+To make Managed Updates available to customers of all sizes and with all needs, Pantheon offers several versions of Managed Updates, including Lite, Premium and Portfolio Upstreams.

 ### Lite

-This service is for standard sites on Pantheon, and offers basic CMS and plugin updates (with visual regression testing) on a custom schedule.
-It's for WordPress or Drupal 7 sites that use the standard [Pantheon WebOps workflow](pantheon-workflow), or Drupal 8 sites using a Composer-build workflow (see below foe details).
+This service is for standard sites on Pantheon, and offers basic CMS and plugin updates (with visual regression testing) on a customizable schedule.
+It's for WordPress or Drupal 7 sites that use the standard [Pantheon WebOps workflow](pantheon-workflow), or Drupal 8 sites using a Composer-build workflow without continous integration processes.(see below for details).

 ### Premium

 This more specialized service can handle sites with custom workflows, testing, and CI processes.
 It also offers personalized update issue remediation, and email notifications when updates are scheduled.

 - Patched code